Vanlife Electrical Systems: Basic, Intermediate, & Advanced (Examples)

 Simple Van Electrical System

 Now that you know the central components of an electric conversion van system, you might be wondering — what do I really need in my vehicle?
-Most systems vary depending on both the size of the van and user demands.
+Most systems vary depending on both the size of your vehicle (campervan, box truck, bus, etc) and user demands.
 For example, a family of four living in a large van will likely have a more complex van dwelling electricity system than a single individual with a small sprinter conversion.

 It goes without saying that the stronger your system is, the more appliances you can enjoy.
 However, if you’re looking for a basic system that will power the essentials and get you through your travels, you’ll just need the following amenities.